Blazorise Icons component

 Now based on the icon library you want to use, you will need to setup the CSS files.

-Note: If instead of FontAwesome icons you want to use Bootstrap icons you will need to define static bootstrap-icons.min.css in your index.html or _Layout.cshtml / _Host.cshtml file.
+Note: If you use Bootstrap icons, define bootstrap-icons.min.css in your index.html or _Layout.cshtml / _Host.cshtml file.
 This file is required for some custom icon styles to work.

-Note: If instead of Fluent icons you want to use Bootstrap icons you will need to define static FluentSystemIcons-Resizable.css in your index.html or _Layout.cshtml / _Host.cshtml file.
+Note: If you use Fluent icons, define FluentSystemIcons-Resizable.css in your index.html or _Layout.cshtml / _Host.cshtml file.
 This file is required for some custom icon styles to work.

 Include CSS link into your index.html or _Layout.cshtml / _Host.cshtml file, depending if you're using a Blazor WebAssembly or Blazor Server side project.

-Note: If instead of FontAwesome icons you want to use Material icons you will need to define static blazorise.icons.material.css in your index.html or _Layout.cshtml / _Host.cshtml file.
+Note: If you use Material icons, define blazorise.icons.material.css in your index.html or _Layout.cshtml / _Host.cshtml file.
 This file is required for some custom icon styles to work.

 Registrations